One Touch Heartworm Research

 - Potentially identify an effective treatment that could be delivered in one veterinary visit

 Dogs are randomly assigned to a heartworm treatment protocol.
-Both protocols include the same medications but with different timing and frequency.
-During treatment, dogs receive either one month of doxycycline and one Proheart12 injection per year or 2 courses of doxycycline and 2 ProHeart12 injections per year.
+The protocols include the same medications but with different timing and frequency.
 Heartworm tests begin in month six and continue periodically until the dog is heartworm negative.
-Following two negative tests, the dog is considered heartworm free and no longer in the study.
-If the dog is still heartworm positive in month 18, the dog is referred for traditional melarsomine treatment.
-Throughout the study, dogs are monitored by the study staff at The Inner Pup.
+If the dog is still heartworm positive in month 18, the dog is referred for traditional melarsomine treatment, free of charge.

 Meet the Team